Do you have any other impending business to attend to right now?

 My compassion and empathy towards people around me and their circumstances have grown.

-And paid a high price.
+We’ve suffered enough and paid a high price.

 Now we’re grateful for a new day to start all over again.

-And we deserve to be happy.
+This time, we are wiser, and we deserve to be happy.

 Share this post ❤ 😊 🙏